nrwl/nx/docs/shared/recipes/nx-release/file-based-versioning-version-plans.md

 When you run `nx release` or use the programmatic API, Nx will look for version plan files in the `.nx/version-plans/` directory and apply the desired version bumps to the projects and release groups specified in the Front Matter YAML section of each file.
 If a project or release group is not found, an error will be thrown and the release will not proceed.
 Once a particular version plan has been applied it will be deleted from the `.nx/version-plans/` directory so that it does not inadvertently get applied again in the future.
 The deleted file will be staged and committed alongside your other changed files that were modified directly as part of the release command (depending on your Nx release configuration).

-## Ensuring that Version Plans exist for relevant changes
+## Ensure That Version Plans Exist for Relevant Changes

 When making changes to your codebase and using version plans as your versioning strategy it is likely that you will want to ensure that a version plan file exists for the changes you are making.